Pastry War

-The Pastry War (Guerra de los pasteles; Guerre des Pâtisseries), also known as the first French intervention in Mexico or the first Franco-Mexican war (1838–1839), began in November 1838 with the naval blockade of some Mexican ports and the capture of the fortress of San Juan de Ulúa in the port of Veracruz by French forces sent by King Louis Philippe I. It ended in March 1839 with a British-brokered peace.
-The intervention followed many claims by French nationals of losses due to unrest in Mexico.
-This was the first of two French invasions of Mexico; a second, larger intervention would take place in the 1860s.
+The Pastry War (Note: Guerra de los pasteles; Guerre des Pâtisseries) (Note: Also known as the First French intervention in Mexico or First Franco-Mexican war) began in November 1838 when French naval forces blockaded ports in Mexico, and captured San Juan de Ulúa in Veracruz.
+This was in response to allegations of mistreatment of French nationals in Mexico, including a pastry chef after whom the war was named, and ended in March 1839 with a British-brokered peace.
+A Second French intervention in Mexico followed in the 1860s.

 Background

-During the early years of the new Mexican republic there was widespread civil disorder as factions competed for control of the country.
+During the early years of the new Mexican republic, there was widespread civil disorder as factions competed for control of the country.
 The fighting often resulted in the destruction or looting of private property.
 Average citizens had few options for claiming compensation as they had no representatives to speak on their behalf.
 Foreigners whose property was damaged or destroyed by rioters or bandits were usually also unable to obtain compensation from the Mexican government and they began to appeal to their own governments for help and compensation.

 Commercial relationships between France and Mexico existed prior to Spain's recognition of Mexico's independence in 1830, and after the establishment of diplomatic relationships France rapidly became Mexico's third largest trade partner.
 French goods were subject to higher taxes as France had yet to secure trade agreements similar to those which had been established by the United States and United Kingdom, Mexico's two largest trade partners.